Vivashwan/google-review-scraper/README.md

 Opens Google Maps, searches for your query (e.g. "restaurants in Hyderabad"), scrolls through all search results, and saves every discovered restaurant with its name, URL, rating, and review count to `discovered_places.csv`.

 **Phase 2 — Scraping**
-For each restaurant (sorted highest review count first), opens the listing page, clicks the Reviews tab, sorts by Newest, and scrolls through every review — saving each one to `all_reviews.csv` in real time.
+For each restaurant (sorted highest review count first), opens the listing page, clicks the Reviews tab, sorts by Newest, and scrolls through every review, saving each one to `all_reviews.csv` in real time.

-Every run merges with previous runs — no duplicates, no lost data, fully resumable.

 ---